Interest Talks

 The Rise and Fall of Concorde

-Concorde went through a period of ups and downs during her thirty year existence before she was withdrawn from service in 2003.
-I share the roller coaster ride of her life together with some of the lesser known factors that contributed to her demise.
+Concorde flew through a period of ups and downs during her thirty year existence, leading to her withdrawal from service in 2003.
+I share her life's roller coaster ride including some of the lesser known factors that contributed to her demise.

 The Crime of the 20th Century